 What is epididymitis?

 Epididymitis is inflammation of your epididymis.
-The epididymis is a long curled tube inside your scrotum.
+The epididymis is a coiled tube inside your scrotum.
 It stores and carries sperm from your testicles to your penis.
-Acute epididymitis lasts for 6 weeks or less and becomes chronic if it lasts longer than 3 months.
+Acute epididymitis lasts for 6 weeks or less.
+Chronic epididymitis lasts longer than 6 weeks.

 What causes epididymitis?

 The cause of epididymitis may be unknown.
 It may be caused by any of the following:

 - A urinary tract infection (UTI) that spreads to the epididymis

 - Urine that flows backward from your urethra to the epididymitis

 - Sexually transmitted infections (STIs) such as gonorrhea or Chlamydia

 - Urinary tract conditions that cause frequent UTIs

 - Having an indwelling urinary catheter (thin, flexible tube inserted into the bladder and left in place to drain urine)